 The downside to having a chicken coop floor is that you might have to replace or keep up with the maintenance.
 And depending on the flooring that you choose, it can get pricey.

-But in situations, having a natural floor might be best.
-Particularly for people who use the deep litter method, the ground can be fantastic for microbes and bacteria to help compost.
 Dirt floors are also excellent for warmer climates to keep your chickens cool.
-Natural floors are cheap and don’t require much, except for some hardware cloth to help prevent predators.
+Natural floors are cheap and require little, except for some hardware cloth to help prevent predators.

 Chicken Coop Floor Material

-- Wire chicken coop flooring has excellent protection from predators since nothing can bury under it.
+- Wire chicken coop flooring protects from predators since nothing can be buried under it.

 - Most people are attracted to it because it is very sanitary.
-The waste falls right through the bottom, so you don’t have much cleaning to do.
+The waste falls through the bottom, so you don’t have much cleaning.

 - You don’t need to use bedding on top of the wire.